runeasgar/docker_drupal_stack/README.md

 # Docker Drupal Stack

 This docker compose project launches a set of Docker containers that comprise all the basics of Drupal 8 hosting: Varnish, Web (Apache), PHP (FPM), and MySQL.
-It also includes some essential utilities, such as: vim, git, drush, and Drupal console.
+It also includes some essential utilities, such as: webmin, vim, git, drush, and Drupal console.
 The primary use case is to run Drupal on a relatively small VPS service, such as DigitalOcean.

 ## Prerequisites
 * [docker](https://docs.docker.com/engine/installation/)
 * [docker compose](https://docs.docker.com/compose/install/)
-* Know that this will bind Varnish to port 80 on the docker host.
-  * You can modify docker-compose.yml if you want to change the port to something else.

 ## One-Line Quick Start
 `export MYSQL_ROOT_PASSWORD=YOUR_PASSWORD_HERE && git clone git@github.com:runeasgar/docker_drupal_stack.git && cd docker_drupal_stack && docker-compose -p drupal --x-networking up -d`